More rain to strike already drenched and devastated eastern Kentucky as region remains in search and rescue mode after fatal flooding – KION546

 Coleman did not provide an exact date on when those payments are expected to reach residents, though she said they will be dispersed as soon as the state receives the money.

 Additionally, nearly $700,000 has been raised for relief efforts, Beshear said Saturday.
-He added that funeral expenses for those killed in the flooding will be paid for.
+He noted funeral expenses for those killed in the flooding will be paid for.

 “We value ensuring that these loved ones can be reconnected with their family members, and to make sure that these folks are able to have a proper funeral for their loved ones,” Coleman said.